songbird-software/gbf-slimer/README.md

 - Close achievement notifications
 - Restart the quest

+This script is also capable of running with the client window unfocused, without interfering with normal mouse and keyboard input.

 This is the baseline limit of the script, because my own intention for this script is not to completely remove any grind from the game.
-I simply want my journey drops to stop going to waste because I got distracted or had to take care of something.
+I just want my journey drops to stop going to waste because I got distracted or had to take care of something.

 That being said, for completeness I have included the following functionality.
 It can also: